SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 ### Failed to connect to the Marketplace via proxy

 Double check that settings for proxy are correctly set in `$SONARQUBE_HOME/conf/sonar.properties`.
-Note that if your proxy username contains "\" (backslash), then it should be escaped - for example username "domain\user" in file should look like:
+Note that if your proxy username contains a backslash, then it should be escaped - for example username "domain\user" in file should look like:

 ```
 http.proxyUser=domain\\user